sathyalog/JS-Coding-Exercises/README.md

 1. Reverse String
 2. Palindrome - Palindromes are strings that form the same word if it is reversed.
 Eg: madam <-> madam, level -> level
+3. Remove duplicates from array
+4. closures
+5. cloning an array
+6. reverse an integer